w3c/cogai/demos/README.md

 This demo is borrowed from a tutorial for the popular Cognitive Science architecture [ACT-R](http://act-r.psy.cmu.edu/).
 The demo serves as an introduction to chunks and rules.

 It generates a sequence of digits by counting up from an start value and ends with a finish value.
 This is done using three rules.
 One to commence the counting task, a second rule to advance to the next digit, and a third rule to terminate the task after reaching the target value.
 The demo recalls chunks from the facts module that give the successor digit, e.g. 5 comes after 4.
+The demo starts by injecting a chunk into the goal buffer to trigger the task.

 An extended version of this demo could be developed to count beyond 9 with further rules and facts that support tens, hundreds and thousands etc.